clburlison/dotfiles/README.md

     wget https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh -O - | zsh

-and then you change your shell to zsh
+And then you change your shell to zsh

     chsh -s `which zsh`